-Once you have found existing peer support programs, it may be useful to seek out further information directly from the organisation to find out if a partnership or delivery pathway is possible in your community.
+Once you have found existing peer support activities, it may be useful to seek out further information directly from the organisation to find out if a partnership or delivery pathway is possible in your community.

 You might want to consider the following questions (some answers may be available online, others you may have to seek directly from the organisation):

-Peer support programs can help to shape young people’s behaviours, knowledge and attitudes to alcohol and other drugs and whether and how they use them, but the way peer support is used makes a big difference.
+Peer support activities can help to shape young people’s behaviours, knowledge and attitudes to alcohol and other drugs and whether and how they use them, but the way peer support is used makes a big difference.

 Partners may include:

 All peer support activities need to be adequately resourced.
 Below is an indicative list of resources required to deliver peer support activities.
 LDATs may be able to provide some of these resources or work with partners who can provide additional support.